Existing exchange agreements

 Facilities and services

 Postgraduate exchange and visiting students are able to register with the University as full-time students and have access to all of the University's IT and library facilities as well as a workspace assigned to them within the School.

 Postgraduate exchange and visiting students can also apply for University housing and are able to access the complete range of the University's support services, sports facilities and are members of the University's Students' Union while registered at the University.

 Period of study

 Applicants may apply to study for less than a full academic year and will be informed of the pro rata fee on application.
 As well as the session start date in September, there are standard start dates during an academic year:

 - 1st April

 - 1st October

-Postgraduate visiting international students* undertaking a 12 month period of research will be charged the occasional international postgraduate research student fee.
-Details of the 2016-17 fees are below and are listed on the Student Fees website.
+Postgraduate visiting international students* undertaking a 12 month period of research will be charged the international postgraduate research student fee at a reduced rate.
+Details of the 2017-18 fees are listed on the Student Fees website.

 *International students are classed as students from outside the European Union for fees purposes.